-For more information, see the cdbBackup and cdbRestore man page.
+For more information, see the cdbBackup(1M) and cdbRestore(1M) man pages.

-Checking the Cluster Configuration with cxfs-config
+Validating the Cluster Configuration with cxfs-config

-The cxfs-config command displays and checks configuration information in the cluster database.
-You can run it on any administration node in the cluster.
+The cxfs-config command validates configuration information in the cluster database.
+You can run it on any server-capable administration node in the cluster.